ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Paul notes that we cannot necessarily divorce considerations of copyright from the work; we need to be able to deal with multiple arrangements.
 In some, focus on copyrights will be unworkable; in others, there may be a chain of licenses from a copyright grant.
 We need to be able to handle both.

 Glenn Dean wants to highlight use cases that are weird.
 One is where you are publishing content, but it is not covered by copyright.
 We need vocabulary to express that.
 We also need an ability to grant of permission like that.

 Mark notes that we are not chartered to handle copyright preferences.

 Glenn says he is not trying to create a general mechanism, but something like a reference.

 Mark notes that still might be out of scope.

 Alissa notes that the reason copyright is in the background of the discussion is in part because of the EU regulations that created a broad carve out for research.
 That’s not true in other frameworks, but it is having a big impact on the structure of discussions.

 Leonard notes that when we talk about attachment, we may get to how to bind these signals to objects and that we may get to the intersection these signals and preferences within that context.

 Leonard gives an example–if the video has a preference signal, it doesn’t matter whether the video came from Amazon or Netflix or whether, it is present for the review of the conformant user agent.

 Gary notes that they would be very happy to see IMAP or email protocols.
 Google’s email SRE was intrigued by the process.

 Martin disagrees with Leonard’s assertion that it doesn’t matter how the expression is distributed.
 It matters for the distributor, who may have certain terms with those who are uploading the videos.
 We may well be required to handle the union or intersection of preferences.

-Leonard agrees that this is required, Suresh notes that this is in the charter.
+Leonard agrees that this is required.

+Suresh notes that this is in the charter.

 Timid Robot, their experience is that there are systems that are “first to find wins”, “last to find wins”,(missing method) and least permissive wins.